nes-open-db/nes-open-db/docs/AGREEMENT.md

 4. Confidentiality

-Licensor acknowledges that Licensee may publish this Waiver along with evidence of compliance from the Licensor publically.
+Licensor acknowledges that Licensee may publish this Agreement along with evidence of compliance from the Licensor publically.

 5. Signature

-I, the licensor of the above mentioned Software, hereby confirm that I am the legal owner of the Software and that I accept the above stated agreement between the Licensor and the Licensee.
+I, the licensor of the above mentioned Software, hereby confirm that I am the legal owner of the Software and that I accept the above stated Agreement between the Licensor and the Licensee.

 Licensor name: _____________